-Many people ask me, “Stephen, which prep center do you recommend the most?”
+Many people ask me, “Stephen, which prep centers do you recommend?”
 Without hesitation I tell them to look into My Prep Center.
 No, I’m not being vague… that’s the actual name of the prep center: My Prep Center.
-They have very affordable pricing, super fast turnaround, and amazing customer service.
+They are located in Michigan, have very affordable pricing, super fast turnaround, and amazing customer service.
 They always seem to go above and beyond what I expect them to do and have never let me down.

 Now, I’d love to hear from you.
 Do you use a prep center?
 If not, then what is holding you back?
 If you do use a prep center, what do you like most about it?
 Note: Please do not mention any specific prep center as those comments will be edited to remove the mention of the prep center.

 If you’re not subscribed to the blog yet, then scroll up and fill out the form on the top right of this page.
 Get a free Seller Central Tips ebook just for signing up for our newsletter!